Ben Lilly: Personal life

 Lilly was born in the winter of 1856 in Wilcox County, Alabama of parents from North Carolina.

 His family moved from Alabama to Kemper County, Mississippi when he was young and he spent most of his childhood there, being raised as a devout Christian.
 After the end of the American Civil War, at twelve, he was sent by his parents to a military academy in Jackson, Mississippi, but ran away.
 His whereabouts were not known to his family for a long time, until his uncle, Vernon Lilly, by chance discovered him running a blacksmith shop in Memphis, TN.
 His uncle, a "planter" from Morehouse Parish, Louisiana, offered Lilly a job, and he accepted.
 After his uncle's death, he inherited the cotton farm, and there, in 1880, he married his first wife, Lelia, whom he not so affectionately referred to as "daughter of Sodom and Gomorrah".
-He also worked as a blacksmith but did not pursue this career for long; later he used these skills to fashion his hunting knives and traps.
-There, in Louisiana, he discovered his passion for big-game hunting after killing a black bear with a knife, and started relentlessly pursuing hunting as a career for the rest of his life.
+He did no pursue his blacksmith career for long; but later he used these skills to fashion his hunting knives and traps.
+In Louisiana, he discovered his passion for big-game hunting after killing a black bear with a knife, and started relentlessly pursuing hunting as a career for the rest of his life.
 At first, he was making an income selling bear meat and wild honey.
 Then he moved to east Texas, in the Big Thicket and lived for three years around 1904–1907 in the hunting camp of Ben Hook, with whom he partnered.

-In 1907, he guided President Theodore Roosevelt, as chief huntsman in a big game hunting expedition in Tensas Bayou, Louisiana.
+In 1907, he guided President Theodore Roosevelt, as chief huntsman, in a big game hunting expedition in Tensas Bayou, Louisiana.
 Roosevelt wrote about Ben Lilly:

 I never met any other man so indifferent to fatigue and hardship.
 The morning he joined us in camp, he had come on foot through the thick woods, followed by his two dogs, and had neither eaten nor drunk for twenty-four hours; for he did not like to drink the swamp water.
 It had rained hard throughout the night and he had no shelter, no rubber coat, nothing but the clothes he was wearing and the ground was too wet for him to lie on, so he perched in a crooked tree in the beating rain, much as if he had been a wild turkey.
 He equaled Cooper's Deerslayer in woodcraft, in hardihood, in simplicity–and also in loquacity.